knpuniversity/symfony4/sfcasts/upgrade-sf5/secrets-vault-setup.md

 environment.

-Anyways, because secrets in the `dev` environment usually represent safe "defaults" that aren't sensitive, it's ok to commit the private key for the `dev` environment.
-Plus, if you *didn't* commit it, no other developers would be able to use the project locally, because their app wouldn't be able to read the dev secrets.
+Anyways, because secrets in the `dev` environment usually represent safe "defaults" that aren't terribly sensitive, it's ok to commit the private key for the `dev` environment.
+Plus, if you *didn't* commit it, other developers on your team wouldn't be able to run the app locally... because Symfony wouldn't be able to read the dev secrets.

 ## Committing the dev Keys